Wednesday, January 14, 2009

 What I wish I had understood about Sikaflex before I started!

 First of all I have to say once you have glued your canopy on you become very confident this stuff is not going too let go.
 It is very strong.
 The only residual concern I have, is how will it hold up after perhaps 10 years?
 I doubt there will be a problem, but who knows?
-There are many advantages that I see for gluing the canopy on:- the likelihood of cracks I see as much reduced.
+There are many advantages that I see for gluing the canopy on:

 - there will be no 'working' between the canopy and frame.
 The joint should be completely quiet.